kuwv/python-compendium/docs/configuration.md

 `writable: False`

-## TreeConfigManager:

-The `TreeConfigManager` is a configuration manager for configurations nested within structured directory layout.
-This can be conceptualized as Maven like nested-pom configurations

 ## HierarchyConfigManager:

 The `HierarchyConfigManager` is a configuration manager that can be used to manager configurations.
 It is intended for system using Hierarchical File System (HFS).